asyncapi/parser-js/docs/ruleset/core-ruleset.md

 ### asyncapi-document-resolved

-Checking if the AsyncAPI document has valid resolved (with resolved references) structure based on the specification's JSON Schema.
+Checking if the AsyncAPI document has a valid resolved (with resolved references) structure based on the specification's JSON Schema.

 #### Good example